Positions of Trust

 - It is NOT your responsibility to decide if abuse is taking place.

 - However, if you suspect abuse, you should take action.
-Report your concerns to immediate supervisor first, then parents, or if necessary to child protection services and/or law enforcement.
+Report your concerns to your immediate supervisor first, then parents or, if necessary, to child protection services and/or law enforcement.

 - Seek advice from qualified or supervisory individuals to assist your Club in addressing objectionable behaviors.